bessa75/ID-OOD-correlations/README.md

 Investigating correlations between ID and OOD performances on Graph Representation Learning tasks
 ===============

+This repository stores the code for the "GNNs : Correlations between ID and OOD generalization" mini-project

 Files :

 mini-project-grl.ipynb : Notebook with main code